DominicABrooks/Discord-Casino-Bot/README.md

 | ------------- | ------------- |
 | Fully fleshed out economy | Casino bot has a fully setup money system  |
 | New Feature | TODO: Actually create the first feature...  |

+**Note:** Casino Bot is in *very early stages*, bugs are to be expected and the feature count will be low, but overtime bugs will be patched and the bot will expand!